Emmanuelkimutai/alx-low_level_programming/0x02-functions_nested_loops/README.md

-function that prints the n times table, stating with 0. program to print the sum of all the multiples of 3 and 5 below 1024 Program that prints the first 50 fibonacci numbers, starting with 1 and 2
+function that prints the n times table, stating with 0. program to print the sum of all the multiples of 3 and 5 below 1024 Program that prints the first 50 fibonacci numbers, starting with 1 and 2 program that finds and printd the sum of the even-valued terms